-Updated 09/07/21.
+Updated 08/22/22.
 A change in season typically means a change in the way the skin behaves.
 Take the transition from summer to fall, for instance.
-Conditions like dryness, pigmentation, and a general lackluster complexion are all common during this time.
+Dryness, dullness, and hyperpigmentation are all common during this time.
 Breakouts are too.
-Although it might seem counterintuitive, breakouts can actually increase during the fall season.
-This is for two reasons.
-The first is that oil flow is still increased from summer.
-The second is that the cool fall air creates a layer of dead skin buildup.
-The combination of these things traps oil and bacteria beneath the skin’s surface, causing pesky breakouts to appear.
+In fact, as surprising as it may sound, breakouts can actually increase during the fall season.
+(Yes, really.
+Read all about fall breakouts and how to get rid of them).

-No matter which post-summer skin concern you’re dealing with, you should know something.
-That is, you don’t have to completely overhaul your current skincare routine in order to address it.
-You just need to make some minor adjustments to ensure your skin stays healthy and balanced during this seasonal change.
+No matter which skin issue you’re dealing with, know that you don’t have to overhaul your current skincare routine to address it.
+You just need to make some minor adjustments.
 Keep reading to learn eight ways to transition your skincare routine from summer to fall.
 Follow this advice, and your fall skincare routine will be easy and effective!

 1. Switch Up Your Cleanser

-A good rule of thumb is to use a sulfate-free cleanser that barely lathers when it’s being used (the smaller the bubbles, the gentler it will be).
-You can also use a cream-based cleansing lotion like the Renée Rouleau Vitamin-Infused Cleansing Emulsion.
-I recommend using it at night to remove dirt, sunscreen, and makeup from the skin.
-If you prefer the texture and cleansing experience you get from a gel cleanser, reach for the Renée Rouleau Moisture Protecting Cleanser.
-It’s pH-balanced and has a unique gel-to-milk formula.
+I recommend using a sulfate-free cleanser that barely lathers, like the Moisture Protecting Cleanser.
+As a general rule, the smaller the bubbles means the gentler it will be.
+You can also use a cream-based cleanser, like the Vitamin-Infused Cleansing Emulsion.
+I recommend using it at night to effectively remove dirt, sunscreen, and makeup from the skin.

 So many people overlook the use of toner.
-They think toners are simply not necessary, believing they don’t provide any real benefits to the skin, when, in reality, they provide 5 important benefits to the skin.
+They think they’re simply not necessary, believing they don’t provide any real benefit to the skin, when, in reality, they provide five important benefits.
 If you’re not already using one, fall is a great time to start.
-That’s because the air is getting cooler but it’s not very dry yet, so your skin is likely in need of extra hydration.
-Using a toner is the perfect way to give your skin that extra hydration.
+That’s because the air is getting cooler but it’s not very dry yet, so your skin is likely in need of water-based hydration.
+That’s exactly what toners are for!

 Start by cleansing your skin.
-Then, immediately follow up by wiping an alcohol-free toner over your skin (you only have 60 seconds to apply your next product after cleansing before water loss occurs, which is why it’s important to complete this step quickly.
-I call this the Golden Minute).
-Once you’ve applied your toner, leave it damp on your skin and apply your next product, whether that’s a serum or moisturizer, to seal in the hydration and active ingredients.
+Immediately follow up by wiping an alcohol-free toner over your skin (you only have 60 seconds to apply your next product after cleansing before water loss occurs, which is why it’s important to complete this step quickly.
+I call this the Golden Minute Rule).
+Once you’ve applied your toner, leave it damp on your skin and apply your next product, whether that’s a serum or moisturizer.
+This will seal in hydration and active ingredients.

 Using any moisturizer is better than none.
-Even people with breakout-prone skin need to ensure their skin is adequately moisturized.
-One study found that people with breakout-prone skin had reduced levels of lipids in their skin compared to people who didn’t experience breakouts.
-Reduced lipids can lead to increased water loss and a compromised moisture barrier.
-(Learn how to fix a damaged moisture barrier.)
+Even people with breakout-prone skin need to use it.
+According to one study, people with breakout-prone skin had lower lipid levels in their skin compared to people who didn’t have breakouts.
+Fewer lipids translate to water loss and a compromised moisture barrier (not good!).

 Another option is to use face oil (like the Renée Rouleau Pro Remedy Oil).
 The benefit of this is that you can add a few drops into the palm of your hand and pat it over your moisturizer as needed.
 This allows you to customize your moisturizer on days when you’re feeling drier than normal.
 When you’re not feeling dry, don’t use it!
 It’s that simple.
-Just make sure you’re using facial oil the right way.
+Just make to use face oil the right way.
 I often see people use it incorrectly.

 5. Reincorporate Retinol Into Your Routine